zerothi/sisl/docs/index.rst

   a large variety of DFT-codes and/or from generically used file formats.

 * Hamiltonian; easily create tight-binding Hamiltonians with user chosen number of orbitals per atom.
-Or read in Hamiltonians from DFT software such as `SIESTA`_, `Wannier90`_, etc. Secondly, there is intrinsic capability of orthogonal *and* non-orthogonal Hamiltonians.
+Or read in Hamiltonians from DFT software such as `Siesta`_, `Wannier90`_, etc. Secondly, there is intrinsic capability of orthogonal *and* non-orthogonal Hamiltonians.